-According to Digitimes, Amazon will ship more than 10 million Echo speaker devices in 2017.
+Amazon is forecasted to sell 29 million and 39 million Echos in 2018 and 2019.
 Supposedly, Amazon surpassed its full-year shipment goal for the Echo Dot in just a few months earlier this year which, given its increasing ubiquity is not hard to imagine.

 The product has come some distance since its release in 2014, when it was introduced to relatively little fanfare.
 However, Amazon Alexa has heralded a new dawn in voice recognition software, using extremely complex machine learning processes to revolutionize the way we conduct everyday tasks.